 Use the intermittent wiper when weather conditions make a single wiping cycle with a variable pause between cycles desirable.
-Rotate the end of the multifunction lever to the first detent position, and then turn the end of the multifunction lever to select the desired delay interval.
+Rotate the end of the multifunction lever to select the desired delay interval.
 There are six delay settings, which allow you to regulate the wipe interval from a minimum of one cycle every second to a maximum of approximately 23 seconds between cycles.